MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 This change lets the web client/Safari browser store and use the `microsoft.us` cookies for connecting to your Cloud PC session.

-## Windows Systems Information reports virtualization-based security is Enabled but not running<!--48643259-->
+## Windows Security reports Memory Integrity is off.
+Your device may be vulnerable.<!--48643259-->

+Windows Security reports *Memory Integrity is off.
+Your device may be vulnerable.*

-In the Cloud PC's Windows Systems Information, the Virtualization-based security (VBS) row shows **Enabled but not running**.
+In the Cloud PC's Windows Systems Information you might also see that the Virtualization-based security (VBS) row shows **Enabled but not running**.

 This can be caused when the Intune tenant configuration requires Direct Memory Access (DMA), which Cloud PCs don’t support.
 Currently, if DMA is required in a VBS policy used by a Cloud PC, the VBS policy won’t run.